 - Some attendees will always arrive late.

-- There is frequently some sort of technical glitch.
+- There is frequently some technical glitch.